htrvu/bily-flower-shop/README.md

 <h3 id="try-our-app">Try our app</h3>

 You can download the app from the **Releases** section of this repo.
-Otherwise, let's clone this repository and the app is available in folder Release.

 <h3 id="build-code">Build the source codes</h3>